 Our partner surf camp in Morocco is located in the picturesque village of Tamraght, situated between Taghazout and Banana Village, on Morocco’s Southwest coast just north of the city of Agadir.
 Here, we have four surf spots in walking distance from our the surf camp (+/- 15 mins.) and many more surf spots in close driving proximity.
 And with a team of experienced, local surf guides and surf instructors at hand, you can really get excited about a fun and surf-filled week in Morocco.

 Our partner surf camp is located in Tamraght, a quiet, picturesque village between Banana Village and the popular surf town of Taghazout.
 The beach as well as many local shops and restaurants are in easy walking distance from our surf camp.

 The surf camp itself is a 300m² modern Moroccan-style villa that stretches over 3 floors with a large, panoramic rooftop terrace, perfect for practicing Yoga, enjoying sunset drinks and our afternoon high teas and for sharing surfing stories.
 The surf camp’s lounge area is equipped with a satellite TV and DVD player, and offers a large selection of surf magazines and books.
 Breakfast and dinner are served in the surf camp’s communal area on the ground floor.
 There are also baby foot and ping-pong table onsite and Wi-Fi is available everywhere in the surf camp.

 In 6 rooms, our surf camp sleeps up to 21 surf holiday guests.
-Among our surf camp rooms, we’ve got two dorms sleeping 6 people each, both with ocean views, one double room with an en-suite as well as one double and one twin room both with a private balcony.
+Among our surf camp rooms, we’ve got two dorms sleeping 6 people each, both with ocean views, two double rooms with en-suites as well as one family and one twin room both with a private balcony.
 All our rooms have air conditioning and there’s a total of 7 bathrooms in the surf camp.
 We provide all bedding, bathroom towels and can provide hair dryers where needed.